The Ergodic Capacity of the Multiple Access Channel Under Distributed Scheduling - Order Optimality of Linear Receivers: Preliminaries

-To see how the new normalizing constants relate to the previous ones reported in the literature, Figure~\ref{fig:an_convergence} depicts the value of $a_{\{n,r\}}$ for several values of $r$, as $n$ increases.
-While the new constant converges to $2$ slowly, it is constant for moderate values of $n$, hence the tight convergence of \emph{the distribution of the maximum to the Gumbel distribution}.
+Then, differentiating this w.r.t.\ $\zeta$, one obtains analytically a density function, which is given in the figure, compared with a simulated maximal value out of $30$ random values, drawn from the $\chi^2$-distribution.
+To see how the new normalizing constants relate to the previous ones reported in the literature, the dashed line depicts the resulting Gumbel distribution under the normalizing constants given in \eqref{eqn: a_n normalized slow} and \eqref{eqn: b_n normalized slow}.
+We point out that that the maximal value distribution is not well approximated by the Gumbel distribution under these normalizing constants while the values of $K$ are moderate.
+This is since the maximal value distribution is well approximated by the Gumbel distribution under these constants only as $K$ gets asymptotically large.
+Of coarse, the constants derived herein and the constants in the literature are equal at the limit $K \to \infty$.
+To see this, \mbox{\Cref{fig:an_convergence}} depicts the value of $a_{\{K,r\}}$ for several values of $r$, as $K$ increases.
+While the new constant converges to $2$ slowly, it is constant for moderate values of $K$, hence the tight convergence of \emph{the distribution of the maximum to the Gumbel distribution}.